Football: Man Utd's Ibrahimovic banned for three games

 As a result, the incident was referred to a panel of three former elite referees, who unanimously concluded that both offences merited red cards.

+Ibrahimovic has rapidly become a fans' favourite at Old Trafford after linking up again this season with United manager Jose Mourinho, under whom he played at Italian giants Inter Milan, but now the Red Devils must do without him in domestic football until the April 4 visit of Everton at the earliest.

-Mings, whose conduct was widely criticised by a number of former players turned football pundits, said he had not intentionally stamped on Ibrahimovic's head.
+Mings, whose conduct was labelled "disgraceful" by former Liverpool and England defender Jamie Carragher, insisted he had not intentionally stamped on Ibrahimovic's head.

 "I would never do that.
 That's not in my game," he said.
 "Hard and fair is how I like to tackle, but off-the-ball stuff like that isn't part of my game."